Stability conditions on irreducible projective curves: Boundary of the stability manifolds for smooth curves

-\begin{example} The slope stability on a smooth surface $S$ determines a numerical CLSY weak stability condition with heart $\cate{Coh}(S)$ and $\phi(\sht)=1$ for any torsion sheaf $\sht$.
+\begin{example} The slope stability on a smooth surface $S$ determines a numerical CLSY weak stability condition with heart $\cate{Coh}(S)$, such that $\phi(\sht)=1$ for any coherent sheaf $\sht$ with zero-dimensional support.
 This CLSY weak stability condition is not a stability condition as the central charge of $\sht$ is zero. \end{example}

 The pre-stability condition $\sigma_{\beta}$ in Example \ref{2_slope-stability-degenerate} and $\sigma'_{\beta}$ in Example \ref{2_slope-stability-degenerate-alternative} can be seen as the natural boundary points of $\Stab(C)$ as in Section \ref{4_Section4.1}.